sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 Some of the problems with mutations:

 - Mutations may lead to unexpected and hard-to-debug issues, where data becomes incorrect somewhere, and we have no idea where it happens.
-- Mutations make code harder to understand: at any time, an array or object may have a different value, so we need to be very careful when reading the code.
+- Mutations make code harder to understand: at any time, an array or an object may have a different value, so we need to be very careful when reading the code.
-- Mutation of function parameters makes the behavior of a function surprising.
+- Mutation of function parameters makes the behavior of a function surprising and crease unexpected side effects.
 - Mutations are often unexpected.
 It’s too easy to forget which methods mutate the original data, and which don’t.
 Both could return the same value, and there’s no naming convention of any kind to differentiate them, at least in JavaScript.

 _Immutability_ or _immutable data structures_, meaning that to change a value we have to create a new array or object, would solve this problem.
 Unfortunately, JavaScript doesn’t support immutability natively, and all solutions are more crutches than actual solutions.
 But even just _avoiding_ mutations in our code makes it easier to understand.